Glencore, Xstrata to pay almost $200 million for advice

-LONDON Glencore (GLEN.L) and Xstrata XTA.L will pay their advisers almost $200 million for counsel on the trader's long-awaited $30 billion all-share bid for the miner, a major earner for banks and others in a fallow year for blockbuster deals.
+LONDON Glencore (GLEN.L) and Xstrata XTA.L will pay their advisers almost 129 million pounds ($200 million) for counsel on the trader's long-awaited $30 billion all-share bid for the miner, a major earner for banks and others in a fallow year for blockbuster deals.

 Out of that, banks on the deal will get up to $130 million, with most of that coming from Xstrata, which will pay its financial advisers as much as $80 million.